-Plants produce huge amounts of different primary and secondary metabolites.
-Primary metabolites are directly involved in photosynthesis; energy expenditure process; fat, protein, and carbohydrate metabolisms; and the vital activities of cells.
-Primary metabolites are used up by plant cells, while secondary metabolites perform several activities in different parts of the plant, either in situ or ex situ.
-The synthesis of secondary metabolites is restricted by its location, as every organ has a different need for secondary metabolites.
-Light, ultraviolet radiations, drought, salinity, and numerous other sorts of stresses also modulate the production of secondary metabolites (Yanqun Li, Kong, Fu, Sussman, & Wu, 2020; Nabavi et al., 2020).
+Plants produce huge amounts of different primary metabolites (PMs) and secondary metabolites (SMs).
+PMs are directly involved in photosynthesis, energy expenditure process, fat, protein and carbohydrate metabolisms, and the vital activities of cells.
+They are used up by plant cells, while SMs perform several activities in different parts of the plant, either in situ or ex situ.
+The synthesis of SMs is restricted by its location, as every organ has a different need for SMs.
+Light, ultraviolet radiations, drought, salinity, and numerous other sorts of stresses also modulate the production of SMs (Yanqun Li, Kong, Fu, Sussman, & Wu, 2020; Nabavi et al., 2020).

-Shikimic acid and glycolytic pathways are the initial steps for secondary metabolite synthesis.
-The subsequent variations, including the involvement of different enzymes and cell type, are responsible for synthesizing diverse kinds of secondary metabolites (Yanqun Li et al., 2020).
-Several extrinsic factors also modify the biosynthesis of these metabolites.
-Developmental factors alter the initiation and differentiation of plant parts responsible for secondary metabolites synthesis and storage.
+Shikimic acid and glycolytic pathways are the initial steps for the SMs synthesis, and the subsequent variations, including the involvement of different enzymes and cell type, are responsible for the synthesis of diverse kinds of SMs (Yanqun Li et al., 2020).
+Several extrinsic factors also modify the biosynthesis of SMs.
+Developmental factors alter the initiation and differentiation of plant parts responsible for SMs synthesis and storage.
 On the other hand, various extrinsic factors also regulate these processes.
-Sanchita (2018) observed that fluctuating environments greatly influence the gene responsible for secondary metabolites biosynthesis, so these metabolites' quantity and quality get modified.
-According to their synthesizing pathway, as many as 100,000 secondary metabolites are present in different plant species.
-They were categorized into three distinct categories, i.e., terpenes (isoprenoids), nitrogencontaining compounds (i.e., alkaloids, cyanogenic glycosides, and glucosinolates), and phenolic compounds (i.e., phenylpropanoids and flavonoids) (Fang et al., 2016).
+Sanchita (2018) observed that fluctuating environments greatly influence the gene responsible for SMs biosynthesis, so these metabolites' quantity and quality get modified.
+According to their synthesizing pathway, as many as 100,000 SMs are present in different plant species.
+They were categorized into three distinct categories, i.e., terpenes (isoprenoids), nitrogen-containing compounds (i.e., alkaloids, cyanogenic glycosides, and glucosinolates), and phenolic compounds (i.e., phenylpropanoids and flavonoids) (Fang et al., 2016).

-Among several secondary metabolites, flavonoids are broadly recognized as compounds carrying an aromatic ring with a minimum single hydroxyl group.
+Among several SMs, flavonoids are broadly recognized as SMs carrying an aromatic ring with a minimum single hydroxyl group.
 Around 8000 phenolic compounds have been identified so far from various plants, half of which are flavonoids found as glycosides, aglycone, and methylated derivatives.
-The synthesis of flavonoids is done via the polypropanoid pathway, where phenylalanine acts as a startup molecule.
-Flavonoids, which were initially named vitamin P, in combination with vitamin C, were reported as valuable for maintaining the integrity of the capillary wall and capillary resistance (Havsteen, 1983).
+The synthesis of flavonoids is done via polypropanoid pathway, where phenylalanine acts as a startup molecule.
+Flavonoids, early named as vitamin P, in combination with vitamin C were reported valuable for maintaining the integrity of the capillary wall and capillary resistance (Havsteen, 1983).
 The nature of flavonoids depends on their degree of hydroxylation and polymerization, structural class, other conjugations, and substitutions (Ahmed et al., 2016; Kumar & Pandey, 2013).
-Flavonoids are classified into several subclasses comprising flavonols (e.g., quercetin, myricetin, fisetin, and kaempferol), flavones (e.g., apigenin, luteolin, and flavones), isoflavonoids, flavanones (e.g., naringenin, flavanone, and hesperetin), isoflavones, catechins, and anthocyanidins.
-The free radicals scavenging property of flavonoids, is considered in medicine (Cook & Samman, 1996; Van Acker et al., 1996).
+Flavonoids are classified into several subclasses comprising flavonols (e.g., quercetin, myricetin, fisetin, and kaempferol) flavones (e.g., apigenin, luteolin, and flavones), isoflavonoids, flavanones (e.g., naringenin, flavanone, and hesperetin), isoflavones, catechins, and anthocyanidins.
+The prominent property of flavonoids, which is very useful from the medical point of view, is the skill of free radicals scavenging (Cook & Samman, 1996; Van Acker et al., 1996).

-This review highlights quercetin's role in plants, and its biosynthesis and regulation.
-It also focuses on the role of quercetin in signal transduction, as well as its potential role in providing plant stress tolerance by modulating diverse physio-biochemical traits.
+This review highlights the biosynthesis of quercetin via the flavonoid pathway.
+Additionally, it assesses recent research and advancements in the regulation of biosynthesis of flavonoids and quercetin.
+The current review also focuses on the role of quercetin in plant signal transduction and gene participating in it, as well as its potential role in providing plant stress tolerance by modulating diverse physio-biochemical traits.